vdavez/website/content/posts/2016-06-05-storytelling-and-federal-procurement.md

 ---
 date: "2016-06-05T00:00:00Z"
 newest: false
-posttitle: Storytelling and federal procurement
+title: Storytelling and federal procurement
 subtitle: A lesson in how to explain complicated things
-title: storytelling-and-federal-procurement
+slug-title: storytelling-and-federal-procurement
 aliases: ["/blog/posts/storytelling-and-federal-procurement/"]

 ---